pavlovedoncaffeine/Meme-Generator-rnn/README.md

 ```
 ![Output1.txt](output1.txt) contains the result of the OCR on test1.jpg.

-#For Meme2:
+# For Meme2:
 A similar process may be followed for test2.jpg which is a lower quality image and has a few different terminal commands to be OCR-readable.

-We raise the image threshold to 60% and teh wavelet-denoise threshold to 70% while simultaneously shapening the image.
+We raise the image threshold to 60% and the wavelet-denoise threshold to 70% while simultaneously shapening the image.

 ```
 $ convert test2.jpg -type Grayscale -alpha Off -resize 400% -units PixelsPerInch -density 300 test2gray.jpg